Self-care is about keeping your mental health as safe as the rest of your body

 Self-care is very important, and it’s not about a beauty routine either, it’s about body, mind and soul.
-Something as simple as trying something new every day is a form of self-care.
+With COVID-19 cases rising exponentially in the country, it’s easy to get lost in the mire of dire news but something as simple as trying something new every day is a form of self-care.

 Here’s how to self-care during this period.